 - Sores in the mouth

 Gingivitis is an early stage of gum disease.
-When caught early, gingivitis, is highly treatable and even reversible.
-Dr. Harper will perform an extensive cleaning and recommend brushing and flossing twice a day.
+When caught early, gingivitis is highly treatable and even reversible.
+Dr. Anderson will perform extensive cleaning and recommend brushing and flossing twice a day.
 Antibacterial mouth rinses and other aids may be prescribed to reduce harmful bacteria in the mouth.
-He will also schedule follow up cleanings more than the usual twice a year until the gingivitis is gone.
+We will also schedule follow up cleanings more than the usual twice a year until the gingivitis is gone.

-If your condition is more advanced, Dr. Harper may perform more intensive cleaning procedures such as scaling and root planing.
+If your condition is more advanced, Dr. Harper or Dr. Anderson may perform more intensive cleaning procedures such as scaling and root planing.
 Other treatment may include laser dentistry.

 Diode Dental Laser

 The diode laser is especially useful in periodontal procedures including the treatment of gum disease.
 A high-energy beam is used to “cut” away diseased tissue, instantly killing bacteria and reducing the amount of bleeding and swelling.
 Patients who undergo laser dentistry are more comfortable and have quicker healing.